Developer Guides

 Long translations can break your software layout.
 Learn how to keep your interface clean and functional in every language.
 When localizing software, translation length isn’t always predictable.
 Some languages take up more space than others, and these differences can cause elements of your user interface (UI) to break.
 Take the example below.
 The Polish translation of “Low battery” is 65%

-Software Localization Process and Best Practices: The Complete Guide
+Software Localization Best Practices: Complete Developer Guide

 Scroll to Top